About Colleen Chiu-Shee

 Ongoing and upcoming research

-Imagination, policy, and practice of green and smart initiatives to reshape urban futures
+Imagination, policy, and practice of green and smart urban futures

 Global mobility of ecological ideas and urbanisms